Frequently Asked Questions

-We stand behind our work, offering Alabama's longest service warranty on our work.
-Further details are on our warranty page.
+We stand behind our work, offering Alabama’s longest service warranty.

 Technically, you are required to provide your receipt as proof of purchase to receive warranty service.
 But there is still hope!